 Food Storage – Smoking

-Smoking food is a method used for cooking and flavoring, but it’s also used for long-term food storage if the food is properly packed.
-This method is commonly used for meat and fish, but there are some that also use it for vegetables.
-The method works because the intense heat from burning materials (like wood) kills bacteria and other food microorganism.
+Smoking food is a method used for cooking and flavoring, but it’s also used for long-term food storage if the food is packed correctly.
+This technique is commonly used for meat and fish, but there are some that also use it for vegetables.
+The method works because the intense heat from burning materials (like wood) kills bacteria and other food microorganisms.
 The process is rather simple and it involves hanging the meat above a fire that is fueled by hardwood.
 The temperature is kept between 43°F to 159° F (43°C to 71°C) degrees.
 In general, the smoking duration depends on the type and amount of meat that you are using.
-For long-term storage you can use a vacuum sealing system to preserve the smoked goods.
+For long-term storage, you can use a vacuum sealing system to preserve the smoked goods.

 Food storage using preservatives – Pickling, Brining and Salting